slviajero/tinybasic/README.md

 Just like the home computer BASICs of the old times, IoTBasic is a small standalone operating system.
 It supports a number of peripherals and can be extended to new peripherals fast as there are generic device driver stubbs in the code.

+Supported platforms right now are all 8bit Arduino AVR systems, LGT8 systems, the various Arduino 32bit systems like the MKR and of cource the RP2040, plain Rasberry PI Pico, ESP8266 and ESP32, Infineon XMC, Seeeduino Xiao and STM32.
+A full list of supported platforms can be found here https://github.com/slviajero/tinybasic/wiki/Hardware-Platforms.

 Filesystems like Arduino SD, SPIFFS and LittleFS are supported on microcontrollers.
-EEPROMS can be used as BASIC filesystem using the EepromFS library.
+EEPROMS can be used as BASIC filesystem.
 This includes I2C external EEPROMS.

 Memory extension with SPI SRAM modules is possible.